bizley/yii2-content-tools/README.md

 `saveEngine`, and `language` parameters and sets them to be the same as in the first one.
 Also `styles` are added only if they've got unique names.

+### customJs

+_default:_ `null`
+String with custom JS to be initialized with editor.
+Use `editor` variable to point to instance of `ContentTools.EditorApp.get()`.
+See http://getcontenttools.com/api/content-tools for more details about CT API.

 ## Actions callbacks